-The price of each Index Component may be influenced by external factors related to the demand and supply for exposure.
-An example of this effect may be seen with reference to the structured products market.
-Typical structured product flows leave dealers with long exposure which they may hedge by selling the relevant component security.
+Price of Index Components may be influenced by asymmetries in demand and supply security.
 A significant increase in structured product sales may therefore lead to a fall in the price of the relevant component security as dealers rush to hedge their excess supply of exposure by taking short positions in the component security.
 The structured product market is one example of external factors which may affect the supply and demand for the component security, but other factors may also exist which may negatively impact the performance of the Index.